codatio/codat-docs/docs/usecases/overview.md

 ---
 title: "Use cases with Codat"
-description: "Industries, applications and use cases that can be made easier with Codat"
+description: "Codat's product range supports a variety of use cases, helping you simplify and automate your processes and improving your customers' digital experience"
 ---

-Codat's product range supports a variety of use cases, helping you simplify and automate your processes and improving your customers' digital experience.

 <ul className="card-container">
   <li className="card">